-- (a) This chapter applies to an investment management firm, other than an incoming EEA firm or MiFID investment firm (unless it is an exempt CAD firm for the purpose of calculating its own funds and if it carries on any regulated activity other than MiFID business), as set out in Table 5.1.1(1)(a). - (b) [deleted]
+- (a) This chapter applies to an investment management firm, other than: - (i) an incoming EEA firm unless it has a top-up permission for acting as trustee or depositary of a UCITS or - (ii) a MiFID investment firm (unless it is an exempt CAD firm for the purpose of calculating its own funds and if it carries on any regulated activity other than MiFID business). - (aa) This chapter applies, as set out in Table 5.1.1(1)(aa), to: - (i) exempt CAD firms; - (ii) OPS firms; - (iii) non-OPS Life Offices and non-OPS Local Authorities; and - (iv) individuals admitted to membership collectively. - (b) [deleted]

-TADLE 6 4 4/4)// ~\ F

-TABLE 5.1.1(1)(a) APPLICATION OF CHAPTER 5
+TABLE 5.1.1(1)(aa) APPLICATION OF CHAPTER 5

-Exempt CAD OPS Firms Non-OPS Life Offices s and Indiv iduals admitted to
+Exempt CAD OPS Firms N Non-O PS Life Offices and Indivi duals admitted to

-firms (see Note 1 be- low) Non-OPS Local Auth orities mem bership collectively
+firms (see Note 1 be- low) Non-O PS Local Authorities meml bership collectively

-Financial resource ces rules
+Financial resource es rules

 5.2.1(1) to No (see Note 3 No No Yes

 5.2.7(5) below)

 Accounting recor ds rules

 5.3.1(1) to No Yes Yes Yes

 5.3.1(6)

-Individuals whose sole investment business is giving investment advice to institutional or corporate investors Firms subject ulator arrange - All other Firms
+Individuals whose sole investment business is giving investment advice to institutional or corporate investors Firms subject to "lead reg- All other Firms ulator arrangements" All other Firms

-Financial resource ces rules
+Financial resource es rules

 5.2.1(1) to No No Yes

 5.2.7(5)

-(see Note 2 b elow)
+(see Note 2 below)

-Accounting recor ds rules
+Accounting records rules

-5.3.1(1) to 5.3.1(6) No Yes Yes
+5.3.1(1) to No Yes Yes

+5.3.1(6)

 Note 1.
 Firms are referred to the specific compliance reports for OPS firms required by Chapter 16 of the Supervision Manual.